Diazblack/todo_wizard/README.md

  ```

 ### Update
-Send a http request to PUT `http://localhost:4000/api/v1/todo_lists/:id` to update fields from todo list table.
+Send an HTTP request to PUT `http://localhost:4000/api/v1/todo_lists/:id` to update fields from todo list table.

-**Note:** the id should be added to the URL in to make the endpoint work
+**Note:** The username should be added to the URL, to make the endpoint work
 ```json
 {
 	"todo_list": {